rhayes777/PyAutoFit/docs/overview/statistical_methods.rst

 Search Grid Search
 ------------------

-A classic method to perform model-fitting is a grid search, where the parameters of a model are divided on to a grid of values and the likelihood of each set of parameters on this grid is sampled.
+A classic method to perform model-fitting is a grid search, where the parameters of a model are divided onto a grid of values and the likelihood of each set of parameters on this grid is sampled.
 For low dimensionality problems this simple approach can be sufficient to locate high likelihood solutions, however it scales poorly to higher dimensional problems.